Final Days: Tales from the End Times (2025) review – Tales from the bargain bin

 It’s difficult to become invested in much of what takes place in Final Days as nothing is all that captivating.
 Even the more promising stories aren’t particularly satisfying.
 I quite enjoyed the idea behind the segment featuring a prepper documenting the apocalyptic events taking place.
 It really doesn’t go anywhere, though.
 The foundation of a decent story is there but it isn’t fleshed out.
 The journalist segment is so chaotic, predictable, and generic that’s it’s difficult to care.

 I should mention that, obviously, this is very low budget.
-The people working on this anthology, likely, clock into day jobs during the week so that deserves pointing out.
+The people working on this anthology likely clock into day jobs during the week so that deserves pointing out.
 From that perspective, some of the segments are a touch better than what you might expect from your average Walmart movie director or actor.
 Still, even grading on a curve it is tough to recommend Final Days.

-Should You Watch Final Days?
+Should You Watch Final Days: Tales from the End Times?

 Our Scoring Philosophy: A Fair Fight